NREL/EnergyPlus/design/FY2020/NFP-DualUnitReporting.md

 ```

-The default of UseOutputControlTableStyle will let the SQL file follow the unit conversion specified in
+The default of UseOutputControlTableStyle will let the tables in the SQL file follow the unit conversion
-the OutputControl:Table:Style just as it currently does but the other options would allow different
+specified in the OutputControl:Table:Style just as it currently does but the other options would allow different
-unit conversions or no unit conversions at all to apply to the SQL file.
+unit conversions or no unit conversions at all to apply to the tables in the SQL file.
+The timeseries data
+in the SQL file does not have, and will not have, unit conversions performed.

 ## Testing/Validation/Data Sources ##

-Will test that the unit conversion in the SQL file is correct.
+Will test that the unit conversion in the SQL file for tables is correct.

 ## Input Output Reference Documentation ##